Macedonian Ruins

 when His mother Mary had been betrothed (mnesteuo) to Joseph, before they came together she was found to be with child by the Holy Spirit.
 (Matthew 1:18)

-Here the word "betrothed" is mnesteuo, and it means "to espouse, betroth" somewhat like our "engaged."
+Here, the word "betrothed" is mnesteuo, and it means "to espouse, betroth," somewhat like our "engaged."
 As such, and at this betrothal stage, Joseph has no right yet to be one flesh with Mary.

 For I am jealous for you with a godly jealousy; for I betrothed (harmozo) you to one husband, so that to Christ I might present you as a pure virgin.
 (2 Corinthians 11:2)

-It is interesting that Paul, the apostle to the Gentiles, never uses the word "bride" in his letters.
+Interestingly, Paul, the apostle to the Gentiles, never uses the word "bride" in his letters.

 The Bride of the Lamb